-Just around the corner from Verger Labonté, you’ll find this park which includes a playground, lovely tennis courts, baseball field, terrain de pétanque, and washrooms.
-There’s also a fairly large parking lot, and many people visiting the orchard park in the lot or along the street.
+Just around the corner from Verger Labonté, you’ll find this park which includes a playground, lovely tennis courts, baseball field, terrain de pétanque, a wheelchair-accessible picnic table, benches, and great washrooms.
+There’s also a fairly large parking lot, and many people visiting the orchard leave their cars in the lot here or along the street.

 Previously, there were two play structures here, one for older kids with slides, ladders etc; and one for toddlers with stairs, tic-tac-toe wall and a little slide.
-Now, there is just the one climber.
-And while I actually like this design from Jambette with its sky wheels and various metal rungs and ladders to climb; besides the little rocks to crawl on, there just isn’t anything for younger kids to DO.
-My 4.5 year old was able to get up the spider web wall a bit, but younger kids can…go on the nearby baby swings.
+All of that has been replaced with a new deckless play course, and while I actually like this psychomotor course from Jambette with its sky wheels and various metal rungs and ladders to climb; I’m not sure kids “get” it.

 “It’s like a course, start at one end and go around without touching the ground!”

 Despite there being quite a few people, this was a pretty relaxing spot.
-We took a stroller past the tennis courts, and had a run through the baseball field.
+We took a stroll past the tennis courts, and had a run through the baseball field.

 I forgot to update our picture of the chalet opening hours (they’re 9-3 in the fall), but we visited mid-day in July and the (really nice!) bathrooms were open.